GautamGadipudi/nodeproject-weather-app/README.md

     ```shell
     npm install
     ```
-* Step 4 - Use the below command to add a note:
+* Step 4 - Use the below command to see weather summary at The Gateway of India:

     ```shell
     node app.js --address="Gateway of india"